 Global mission is no longer the domain of professional missionaries, but has become the work of everyone in the church.
-We go on mission trips to build schools, clinics, and churches, participate in medical missions, raise funds to support our international partners, and sell fair trade coffee, chocolate, and olive oil in our churches to be in solidarity and provide a living wage to laborers in those industries.
+We prayerfully work to build relationships across difference whether in local or international contexts.
+We raise funds to support our international partners, and sell fair trade coffee, chocolate, and olive oil in our churches to be in solidarity with and provide a living wage to laborers in those industries.

 Whether you’re selling coffee at church, praying for displaced people throughout the world, trying to maintain a relationship with a church in Haiti or elsewhere abroad, wondering how you might help people in places like the Ukraine, or just curious about global mission, you’re invited to contact Director of Faith Formation Emily Keniston, who is Maine’s Global Mission Advocate (GMA).